 In April 2017 the Hanoi National Museum showcased eighteen, officially designated national treasures in its entrance foyer, including a stone Champa stele known as the Vo Canh Stele after the village in central Vietnam where it was found.
 This could constitute a shift in the Vietnamese historical narrative to the extent that it refers to a Champa kingdom and elevates a piece of Champa sculpture to the status of Vietnamese national treasure.
 Its framing, however, suggests that its significance lies in showing how Buddhism first penetrated into Southeast Asia, and thence into Vietnamese history and culture, rather than in evidencing Champa’s contribution to that history and culture.
 Therefore, this exhibit does not contradict our conclusion that there is no fundamental shift in dominant Vietnamese museum narratives regarding Champa.

 The Vietnamese Museum of Ethnology in Hanoi follows the dominant categorisation of Vietnam’s ethnic groups into fifty-three minorities and the majority Kinh, or ethnic Vietnamese, with which the exhibition begins.
 The section devoted to the Cham is near the end of the route, grouped together on the first floor with ethnic Khmer and ethnic Chinese (known as Hoa).
 This spatial organisation does not correspond to the ethnolinguistic categorisation presented at the museum entrance, however, where the Cham are introduced among Austronesian peoples living across Southeast Asia, some of whom ‘created nations, such as Champa, Indonesia, Malaysia and the Philippines’.
-Two large maps of Vietnam and Southeast Asia depict the language families, the Vietnamese map sub-dividing highland Austronesians from the lowland Cham as a separate category.
+Two large maps of Vietnam and Southeast Asia depict the language families, the Vietnamese map subdividing highland Austronesians from the lowland Cham as a separate category.
 This approach to categorising Vietnam’s ethnic diversity is long-established (Pelley 1998); a much older version of this exhibit, featuring black and white photographs, remains on display in the ethnographic section of Ho Chi Minh National History Museum.
 Nevertheless, the museum exhibition ends with a grouping of Cham, Hoa and Khmer, three lowland ethnic groups representing three different ethnolinguistic families.
 A dividing wall across the exhibition floor spatially distinguishes these three lowland groups from highland Austronesians, thereby separating the Cham from the rest of the Austronesian language family.
 The museum provides no explicit reason for this spatial organisation.
 However, a clue can be found in the conclusion to the panel introducing the section on the Khmer, which states that ‘the historical communities of the Khmer, Viet, Hoa, and Cham have created a unique cultural heritage in southern Vietnam.’

 Apart from all being lowland groups, one further element that unites the Cham, Khmer and ethnic Chinese Hoa is their association with independent countries or kingdoms, past or present.
 Indeed, part of the museum’s English-language panel on the Cham is one of the most extensive overviews of Cham history we found, and is worth quoting in full: